Skip to main content

 • Files * - select all three of your uploaded shapefiles.

-• Triggers workflows - if left disabled, the create/edit actions of the import won't trigger any event workflows.
+• Triggers workflows - disable this to prevent the create/edit actions of the import from triggering any event workflows.

 The first step of the Create Import process

-1. Select Create to finish.
+4. Select Create to finish.
 Your new import item will appear in the right panel, with its Status set to Initialising.
-A notification will appear when initialisation has finished.
+A notification appears when initialisation has finished.
 Select it to refresh the import's details.

 The General tab of the new import